 - any underlying illness that weakens your immune system

-4.)
-Anyone who has No Symptoms, but has been in contact with a presumed/probable confirmed case of COVID
+2) Anyone who has been in close contact with a positive case of covid-19

 WHAT TO DO NEXT?